 Choosing a Quality Tire Gauge

 If you own an air compressor that came with accessories, go through them.
-A gauge may have been included with the purchase.
+A gauge may have been included with the purchase to help you check tire pressure.

 If not, a gauge is a useful device to invest in.
-You can keep it in your garage or your trunk to check pressure whenever necessary.
+You can keep it in your garage or your trunk to check your tire pressure whenever necessary.

 Keep in mind that you’re going to be doing this at regular intervals.
 It won’t be left forgotten in a dark corner of your garage.

 Using a gauge is non-negotiable.
 You can’t play a guessing game — you need to know the exact PSI.
-There are three types of gauges: dial, digital, or needle.
+There are three types of tire pressure gauges: dial, digital, or needle.

 What About the Air Source?

-You’ll either be using a pump or a good home garage compressor.
-If you don’t have either available at home, you can go to your local garage or gas station.
+If you’re not using a gas station air pump, you’ll either be using a standard pump or a good home garage compressor.
+If you don’t have either available at home, you can go to your local gas station or garage.

 Gas stations in certain states are obligated to provide free air.
 You can check online to see what options you have near you.

-There’s nothing wrong with using a bicycle or portable pump.
-However, getting your tires inflated may be more time consuming than you expect.
+- Using Air Pumps: There’s nothing wrong with using a bicycle or portable pump to add air.
+However, getting your tires inflated may be more time-consuming than you expect.

 Only Check and Inflate Tires When Cold